OpenZeppelin/cairo-contracts/docs/Timelock.md

 #### `is_operation`

 Returns whether an id corresponds to a registered operation.
-This includes both Pending, Ready and Done operations.
+This includes both `Pending`, `Ready` and `Done` operations.

 Parameters: